stephenajulu/stephenajulu.com/content/blog/a-little-heart-to-heart.md

 Look at most of these billionaires.
 They are in their 40s, 50s, and 60s.
 Tom Ford tried to invent the bulb 10,000 times, so **don't give up.**

 I've failed more times than i can count, i still do but i decided to learn from them and grow. #growthmindset

+Don't give up.

+### JUST KEEP STACKING WINS NO MATTER HOW SMALL!

+You'll often find that direction is better than speed.

+Have a great day!

+### "And don't forget to stack them wins!
+A tower isn't built in a day rather it's built by stacking brick after brick."

+#### Are you stacking or are you slacking?

+_MIC DROP_